missionpinball/mpf-docs/docs/install/index.md

 * [Windows](windows.md)
 * [Linux](linux)

+## Migrating MPF 0.57 to MPF 0.80

+If you have an existing MPF 0.57 project and would like to use MPF 0.80 and the GMC, there are just a few config changes needed.
+See the [MPF 0.80 Migration Guide](./0.80.md) for instructions.

 ## Next step: The Tutorial!

 We have a tutorial which walks you through the first few steps of getting